a-b-street/abstreet/book/src/howto/new_city.md

 Send a PR with your changes!
 I'll generate everything and make it work with `updater`, so most people don't have to build everything from scratch.

+Also, you can divide the city into multiple regions, repeating step 4 and declaring more polygon boundaries.
+The boundaries may overlap each other, and they don't have to cover all of the space.
+Picking good boundaries may take trial-and-error; the goal is to keep the resulting map file size small, so that it loads quickly, while capturing all of the area needed to simulate something interesting.
+This is easiest when you have some local knowledge of the area, and at least a vague goal in mind for what you want to study.

 ## Next steps